facebook/docusaurus/README.md

 ## Contributing

-We've released Docusaurus because it helps us better scale and supports the many OSS projects at Facebook.
+We released Docusaurus to enhance scalability and support numerous open-source projects at Facebook.
 We hope that other organizations can benefit from the project.
-We are thankful for any contributions from the community.
+We appreciate and welcome contributions from the community.

 ### [Code of Conduct](https://code.fb.com/codeofconduct)

 Facebook has adopted a Code of Conduct that we expect project participants to adhere to.
-Please read [the full text](https://code.fb.com/codeofconduct) so that you can understand what actions will and will not be tolerated.
+Please read [the full text](https://code.fb.com/codeofconduct) so that you can understand acceptable and unacceptable actions.

 ### Contributing guide